noicu/raflogn/docs/execution/setup.md

 # Graph Execution

-Raflogn not only offers a way to edit compute graphs but also to execute them.
+RaflognJS not only offers a way to edit compute graphs but also to execute them.
 This is done by _engines_.
 There are different types of engines which execute the graph in different ways.

 -   [Dependency Engine](./dependency)
 -   [Forward Engine](./forward)

-::: info
+::: tip
 If you want the behavior of Raflogn V1's engine, use the dependency engine.
 :::